sdonohoo/forecasting/internal_docs/tsperf_rules.md

         ```bash
         docker run -it -v $(pwd):/TSPerf --name <container name> <image name>
         ```
         Note that option `-v $(pwd):/TSPerf` allows you to mount `/TSPerf` folder (the one you cloned) to the container so that you will have access to the source code and data in the container.
 Here `<container name>` is the name of the Docker container, e.g. `lightgbm_container`.
 You will automatically enter the Docker container after executing the above command.
+        For Docker images with GPU support, you will need to run the above command with an additional argument `--runtime=nvidia`.

     * 3.2 Inside the Docker container, train the model and make predictions by running the following command from `/TSPerf` folder
         ```bash
         source ./common/train_score_vm <submission path> <script type>